-As the Company's performance creates or enhances an asset that the customer controls as the asset is created, revenue is recognised over time.
+Invoices are issued according to contractual terms and are usually payable within 30 to 60 days.
+Uninvoiced amounts are presented as contract assets.
+As the Company's performance creates or enhances an asset that the customer controls as the asset is created.
+Revenue is recognised over time as the services are provided.